Ice pick

-The ice pick is a pointed metal tool used from the 1800s to the 1900s to break, pick or chip at ice.
-The design consists of a sharp metal spike attached to a wooden handle.
-The tool's design has been relatively unchanged since its creation.
-The only notable differences in the design are the material used for the handle.
-The handle material is usually made out of wood but can also be made from plastic or rubber.
-These materials can be better in terms of safety and allow the user to better grip the pick during use.
+An ice pick is a pointed metal tool used to break, pick or chip at ice.
+The design consists of a sharp metal spike attached to a handle.
+Though traditionally made out of wood, modern variants may have a plastic or rubber handle to improve safety and grip.
+Otherwise, the tool's design has been relatively unchanged since its invention.

 History

 During the 1800s, ice blocks were gathered from frozen water sources and distributed to nearby homes.
 Ice picks were used to easily cut the blocks into smaller pieces for use.
 In many cases these smaller blocks were used in iceboxes.
-Iceboxes are similar in use to refrigerators with the major difference being that iceboxes could only stay cold for a limited time.
+Iceboxes are similar in use to refrigerators, with the major difference being that iceboxes could only stay cold for a limited time.
 They needed to be restocked with ice regularly to continue proper functioning.
-The ice pick slowly began to lose popularity in the early to mid-1900s due to the creation of the modern refrigerator.
-Many refrigerators came with a built-in ice maker which allowed for easy access to small ice chunks at anytime and eliminated the need for the ice pick.
-Today, the ice pick has become basically obsolete.
+The ice pick slowly began to lose popularity beginning in the early to mid-1900s due to the creation of the modern refrigerator.
+Many refrigerators came with a built-in ice maker which allowed for easy access to small ice chunks at any time and eliminated the need for the ice pick.

-Characteristics

-The effectiveness of an ice pick is dependent on the weight of the pick and the force by the user.
-Most ice picks are pointed with a slight bend at the tip.
-If the tip is bent, the ice shatters upon striking.
-The bent tip allows for large chunks to break off in comparison to a tip that is straight.
-To avoid the handle slipping, most ice picks feature a knob at the end.
-Most picks have a wood handle made out of spruce as it is sturdy.
-The wood handle also helps to prevent the users hand from freezing.
-The steel bar in an ice pick is affixed to the wood handle.

-Use in bartending

-One way that the ice pick is still used today is through bartending.
-Bartenders go to great lengths to create new and unique beverages.
-In many cases a bartender will use an ice pick to create various shapes out of blocks of ice.
-This allows them to create a unique ice creation to add to any beverage.
+Modern usage

+Some bartenders will carve or chip blocks of ice into aesthetically pleasing shapes to be served with their drinks, using tools including an ice pick.

+Because blocks of ice melt much more slowly than cubes, sailors, campers and others who will be away from civilization for periods of time may carry blocks of ice along with an ice pick to shape and serve the blocks.